bkimmig/fiery_llama/README.md

 # Fiery Llama
-A tool that can be used for matched filter analysis
+A tool that can be used for matched filter analysis.

 ## Dependencies
 - latbin